aaronmams/HPP-R-Group/README.md

-The purpose of this short course is to help you develop the skills necessary to independently conduct simple data analysis in R. My hope for this course is that, after six lessons, you will be able to
+The purpose of this short course is to help you develop the skills necessary to independently conduct simple data analysis in R. My hope for this course is that, after five lessons, you will be able to

 - identify a dataset you would like to work with
 - import those data into an R workspace